Crazy Snake Rebellion

-The Crazy Snake Rebellion, also known as the Smoked Meat Rebellion or Crazy Snake's War, was an incident in 1909 that at times was viewed as a war between the Creek people and American settlers.
+The Crazy Snake Rebellion, also known as the Smoked Meat Rebellion or Crazy Snake's War, was an incident in 1909 that at times was viewed as a war between the Muscogee people and American settlers.
 It should not be confused with an earlier, bloodless, conflict in 1901 involving many of the same people.
-The conflict consisted of only two minor skirmishes, and the first was actually a struggle between a group of marginalized African Americans and a posse formed to punish the alleged robbery of a piece of smoked meat.
+The conflict consisted of only two minor skirmishes, the first of which was actually a struggle between a group of marginalized African Americans and a posse formed to punish the alleged robbery of a piece of smoked meat.

 Rebellion

-Crazy Snake was the very loose translation to English of Chitto Harjo's name.
-Chitto Harjo was a leader of the Four Mothers Society among the Creek and an outspoken opponent of allotment.
-In 1893 Congress formed the Dawes Commission to seek to have the lands of the Creek, Choctaw, Chickasaw and Cherokee allotted.
-In 1895 Congress authorized surveying of the land and in 1896 they passed a law creating tribal rolls and breaking up the land.
-The Creek government decided to negotiate the best terms they could, but in 1898 the Creek held an election at which allotment was voted down.
-In response to this, Congress passed the Curtis Act which dissolved the governments of the Creek and their neighboring tribes.
+Crazy Snake was the very loose English translation of Chitto Harjo's name.
+Chitto Harjo was a leader of the Four Mothers Society among the Muscogee and an outspoken opponent of allotment.
+In 1893 Congress formed the Dawes Commission to seek to have the lands of the Muscogee, Choctaw, Chickasaw and Cherokee allotted.
+In 1895 Congress authorized surveying of the land, and in 1896 they passed a law creating tribal rolls and breaking up the land.
+The Muscogee (Creek) Nation's government decided to negotiate the terms the best they could, but in 1898 the Muscogee held an election at which allotment was voted down.
+In response to this, Congress passed the Curtis Act which dissolved the governments of the Muscogee and their neighboring tribes.

-In 1900 there was a meeting where Chitto Harjo was declared the principal chief of the Creek by a meeting at his ceremonial grounds, near Henryetta, which view Pleasant Porter's methods of introducing the allotment system to be in violation of the 1867 Creek Constitution.
+In 1900 there was a meeting where Chitto Harjo was declared the principal chief of the Muscogee by a meeting at his ceremonial grounds near Henryetta, whose people view Pleasant Porter's methods of introducing the allotment system to be in violation of the 1867 Muscogee Constitution.
 The meeting that elected Harjo also elected a second chief, a bicameral legislature and established a court.
-Since the Creek Nation did not exist in the view of the American government the legality of Harjo's election was not relevant at the time in United States law.
+Since the Muscogee Nation did not exist in the view of the American government the legality of Harjo's election was not relevant at the time in United States law.
 The followers of Harjo organized a group called the Lighthorse to serve as a police force to enforce their view of the law.
-It was alleged that this group whipped some men for accepting allotment but this is disputed by other writers.
+It was alleged that this group whipped some men for accepting allotment, but this is disputed by other writers.

 The anti-allotment activities of the Lighthorse caused the 8th Cavalry to be called out and several of the followers of Harjo to be arrested.
 In 1907 Oklahoma had introduced Jim Crow Laws similar to those of neighboring Arkansas and Texas.
 As a result of these measures, many African Americans faced restrictions on their residence.
-A group of African Americans who may have been "Creek freedman", that is descendants of slaves who had been held by the Creek, gathered at Harjo's ceremonial grounds.
-By July 1908 a large number of African Americans, some of whom were Creek Freedmen, had gathered at Old Hickory, the site where Harjo and his associates ran the Creek government.
+A group of African Americans who may have been "Muscogee Freedmen", that is descendants of slaves who had been held by the Muscogee, gathered at Harjo's ceremonial grounds.
+By July 1908, a large number of African Americans, some of whom were Muscogee Freedmen, had gathered at Old Hickory, the site where Harjo and his associates ran the Muscogee government.